 If you live here, you should be drinking at all of them.
 If you’re just visiting and already tired of the Santa Monica pier, get out and try as many as you can.
 Some are strip-mall dives, some are high-end cocktail bars, and some are somewhere in between.
 All of them are essential Los Angeles watering holes.

 Perhaps because you can only find it under a tiny neon sign in the courtyard of The Largo theater on La Cienega, The Roger Room isn’t always the first place you think of to grab a cocktail.
-But it should be, because this little spot has some the best ones in West Hollywood, if not Los Angeles.
+But it should be, because this little spot has some of the best ones in West Hollywood, if not all of Los Angeles.
 The place isn’t big, but the crowd is cool and mostly comprised of people who know how to drink and comedians waiting to go on at The Largo (read: also people who know how to drink).
 Get the Spiced Mule or the absinthe-infused Green Fairy, sit and talk to bartenders who will actually talk back to you, and realize you’ll probably never go anywhere else again.

 LA has plenty of hotel pool bars, but none are better than Tropicana at The Roosevelt.
 This place is pretty much a party all day every day during the summer - the kind of party you want when it’s 85 degrees out, you have nothing to do until Monday, and your summer bod is at its peak.
 Also, their food menu is surprisingly solid when the time comes for some afternoon nourishment.

-Located on the ground floor of a fantastically rundown Hollywood strip mall, The Woods is everything you want in a neighborhood bar: cheap drinks, good crowd, fantastic music, and zero lines.
+Located on the ground floor of a Hollywood strip mall, The Woods is everything you want in a neighborhood bar: cheap drinks, good crowd, fantastic music, and zero lines.
 The place is small and dark inside, but you always manage to find enough room to dance uncontrollably in the back.
 And the woodsy decor (yep, those are tree stumps you’re sitting on) isn’t nearly as dumb as it sounds.

 Let’s call it like it is - Santa Monica just doesn’t have good bars.
 Or should we say, bars you actually care about.
 Save for Chez Jay.
 The nearly 60-year-old nautical-themed landmark is a one-of-a-kind drinking hole where you can get a dangerously stiff drink and a buttered steak all in the same place.
 There are peanut shells on the floor, the jukebox probably doesn’t play anything newer than music from 1983, and you’re almost positive that weird giant fish on the wall is staring at you.
 If you want one of the last remaining authentic experiences in Santa Monica, this is where you find it.